PROCEDURE FOR DISPOSITION OF

 To plead "Not Guilty", check the appropriate box on the reverse side of the ticket, sign your name in the space provided and return the ticket to the Court.
 If you request a Supporting Deposition from the Police Officer who issued the ticket, check the applicable box.
 You will be notified of a court date by mail.

-Judge Clarino holds traffic court on alternate Tuesday evenings commencing at 6:00 P.M.
+Judge Clarino holds traffic court on alternate Thursday mornings commencing at 10:00 A.M.

-On the date and time scheduled for traffic court you may, but are not required to, speak with the Town Prosercuter to discuss a disposition of the charges by agreement.
+On the date and time scheduled for traffic court you may, but are not required to, speak with the Town Prosecutor to discuss a disposition of the charges by agreement.

-If a disposition of the charge(s) is agreed to, a Plea Bargain Form will be completed by the Town Prosercuter and signed by you and presented to the Court for approval.
+If a disposition of the charge(s) is agreed to, a Plea Bargain Form will be completed by the Town Prosecutor and signed by you and presented to the Court for approval.

-If you and the Town Prosercuter are unable to agree to a disposition, a case will be scheduled for trial to be held at a future date.
+If you and the Town Prosecutor are unable to agree to a disposition, a case will be scheduled for trial to be held at a future date.

 PAYMENT OF FINES AND MANDATORY SURCHARGES